mskuta/rirccfilter/README.md

 # Description

 Each RIR (Regional Internet Registry) and their parent NRO (Number Resource Organization) publish a daily updated and freely available file containing information on the distribution of Internet number resources.
 This file is called "delegated-extended".
-From there rirccfilter extracts IP ranges grouped by country and outputs them in different formats.
+From there rirccfilter extracts IP ranges grouped by country and outputs them in CIDR notation.

 # Installation